Abandoned Warehouse: A derelict depot in London turns out to contain portals that lead to different worlds as part of

-Selvig: Nothing more reassuring than to know that the world is crazier than you are.
+Selvig: There's nothing more reassuring than realising the world is crazier than you are.

 World of Badass: Asgard, Svartalfheim and Vanaheim are full of great warriors.
 And Earth has the scientists who end up playing a key part in Malekith's defeat.

 The Wrongful Heir to the Throne: In his first film, Thor was unready to be king because he was too immature.
 In this film, he's matured to realize that he doesn't want to be king because he finds the sacrifices and ruthlessness required to be distasteful.
 Loki, on the other hand...
 When he claims that he was far better suited to be king than Thor, Odin doesn't disagree.

 Year Outside, Hour Inside: For Jane, it was quick, but when she was teleported to another dimension and back, she had been missing for 5 hours.
 Possibly subverted, since Jane was knocked out when the Aether entered her body and she could have simply been unconscious.